tessgi/TessGiWebsite/content/pages/the-mission/extended.md

 Ground-based observing focused programs were also solicited provided that they support the analysis and/or interpretation of TESS data.
 Up to $500K was used to support ground-based programs.

-During the extended mission new joint programs with the Swift and Fermi were also introduced.
+During the extended mission new joint programs with Swift and Fermi were also introduced.

 ## Extended mission results

 Cycle 3 received 155 proposals with those selected covering a broad range of topics, from studies of comets in our own Solar System to searching for the counterparts of gamma-ray bursts.
 Specifically these 155 proposals were split into one of five fields: Exoplanets (33), Stellar Astrophysics (81), Accretion and Extragalactic (15), Solar system (5), and Other (3) - which can refer to data analysis studies etc. Of these proposals 23 were ground-based focused.

 In Cycle 4, 146 proposals were submitted with 24 of these being mini proposals - our newest proposal category, and 32 ground-based focused.
 The 146 proposals were split once again into the five fields outlined above with the following breakdown: Exoplanet (37), Stellar Astrophysics (91), Accretion and Extragalactic (15), Solar system (0), and Other (3).